UNICEFECAR/USupport-entry-bundle/docs/ui-usage-manuals/mobile.md

 From this screen the client can proceed with the following actions:

-* Change their account personal details.
+- Change their account personal details.
-* Preview mood tracker past activity.
+- Preview mood tracker past activity.
-* Change settings for Passcode and Biometrics
+- Change settings for Passcode and Biometrics
-* Change the notification settings.
+- Change the notification settings.
-* Provide feedback for the application.
+- Provide feedback for the application.
-* Visualise payment History
+- Visualise payment History
-* Raise an issue to the country administrator.
+- Raise an issue to the country administrator.
-* Access the privacy policy.
+- Access the privacy policy.
-* Access the frequently asked questions.
+- Access the frequently asked questions.

 <figure><img src="../.gitbook/assets/Screenshot 2023-07-11 at 10.39.24.png" alt=""><figcaption><p>Figure 27: Client account settings screen</p></figcaption></figure>

-By accessing the profile details screen, the client can visualise the personal information associated with the USupport mobile applicaiton account, see Figure 27-.
+By accessing the profile details screen, the client can visualise the personal information associated with the uSupport mobile applicaiton account, see Figure 27-.
 The client is able to change this data by selecting the “Save changes” button.

 Moreover, from here the client can change the password for the account, enable or disable consent for personal data processing, log out and delete the account.